sequenceiq/blog/source/_posts/2014-08-15-announcing-periscope.markdown

   3. *Attempts* to enforce time based SLA (execution time, finish by, finish between, recurring)
   4. *Attempts* to enforce guaranteed cluster capacity requests ( x % of the resources)
   5. Support for distributed (but not YARN ready) applications using Apache Slider

+_Note: not all of the features above are supported in the first `public beta` version.
+There are dependencies we contributed to Ambari and YARN but will be included in the next release (1.7 and 2.6)_

 ### Dynamic clusters
 From Periscope point of view we consider a cluster dynamic when the cluster capacity can be increased horizontally.